rust-lang/rfcs/text/3177-apply-patchfiles-to-dependencies.md

 Patching libraryA sometimes mean that libraryA_feature1 and libraryA_feature2 also need to be updated to point to the modified code of LibraryA, especially if sharing traits or structures.
-By providing a way to apply a patchfile that only changes the libraryA dependency of the features crates.
+By providing a way to apply a patchfile that only changes the libraryA dependency of the features crates, the amount of "private" forks can be reduced.

 The expected outcome of this example is that the user need not copy the sources of the feature crates to fix an issue in libraryA, as well as preventing users of the library to simply vendor the selected libraries and fix this issue locally.

+It is not expected that crates are allowed to be published to crates.io with patchfiles, but to be used while doing development.

 # Guide-level explanation